ePages-de/epages-devportal/_posts/2019/2019-02-05-css-can-do-that-color-manipulation-for-the-fearless.md

 Coming back to the Twitter poll from the introductory paragraph, I think I've shown that CSS is in fact a "real" programming language, even if a very different one.

-We've also seen that deriving color variations from user input is achievable today, but _a lot_ harder than it would be with the CSS4 `color()` function.
+We've also seen that deriving color variations from user input is achievable today, but _a lot_ harder than it would be with the CSS `color()` function.

 Generally speaking, no matter whether you're writing CSS, JavaScript, or Java for a living, I honestly encourage you to look beyond your own nose, and try to get familiar with the different programming models of various languages.
 In short: make love, not war.